Lith1um/pocketbase-angular/README.md

 ### Running the angular app

 Navigate to the `ui` directory and run `npm start` to spin up the angular app.

+### Generating types from your pocketbase schema

+From the `ui` directory, run `npm run typegen`.
+This will produce a types file (pocketbase-types.ts) for all your PocketBase collections to use in your angular app.

+Under the hood this uses [pocketbase-typegen](https://github.com/patmood/pocketbase-typegen), check the docs for more info if you want to configure it further.

+### UI Library (Shoelace)

+To streamline development, the angular app is pre-bundled with [@shoelace/style](https://shoelace.style/).

+## Troubleshooting

+pocketbase-angular was developed on an arm based mac, so the executable is compiled for arm64 processors.
+If you wish to use this to develop an app on another platform, you can download the relevant binary from the [pocketbase website](https://pocketbase.io/docs/).
+Simply replace the binary in the root of this project and away you go!